Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) more than 4 weeks have passed since they applied to become a Member of the Association; and

-   2. the Committee has accepted their membership; and
+   b) the Committee has accepted their membership; and

-   3. the Member's membership rights are not suspended for any reason.
+   c) the Member's membership rights are not suspended for any reason.

 2. A Member of the Association who is entitled to vote has the right to—

    a) receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these Rules;

-   2. submit items of business for consideration at a general meeting;
+   b) submit items of business for consideration at a general meeting;

-   3. attend and be heard at general meetings;
+   c) attend and be heard at general meetings;

-   4. participate in decision making and vote at a general meeting;
+   d) participate in decision making and vote at a general meeting;

-   5. have access to the minutes of general meetings and other documents of the Association as provided under rule [79]; and
+   e) have access to the minutes of general meetings and other documents of the Association as provided under rule [79]; and

-   6. inspect the Register of Members.
+   f) inspect the Register of Members.

 > **Note:** Under section 59 of the Act, access to the personal information of a person recorded in the Register of Members may be restricted in certain circumstances though a request may be made to the secretary of the Association.
 Section 58 of the Act provides that it is an offence to make improper use of information about a person obtained from the Register of Members.